Center for Trauma Care & Healing

 ART (Accelerated Resolution Therapy): A brief, image-focused therapy that combines visualization and eye movements to help clients reduce the impact of traumatic memories and emotional pain quickly and effectively.

-Connect today for care.
+Connect today for trauma-informed care